雙城吧 DICKENS BAR

 Shop P502, 5/F, World Trade Centre, 280 Gloucester Road

-Click here to read Foodie's full Causeway Bay Cravings guide.
+Click here to read the magazine online - Foodie's full Causeway Bay Cravings guide.